learn-co-curriculum/python-p3-v2-cli-orm/README.md

 def find_department_by_id():
+    #use a trailing underscore not to override the built-in id function
     id_ = input("Enter the department's id: ")
     department = Department.find_by_id(id_)
     print(department) if department else print(f'Department {id_} not found')